microsoft/cpp_client_telemetry/docs/cpp-start-windows.md

     LOGMANAGER_INSTANCE
     ```

-4. Initialize the 1DS SDK (Beta) events system, create and send a telemetry event, and then flush the event queue and shut down the telemetry
+4. Initialize the 1DS SDK, create and send a telemetry event, then flush the event queue and shut down the telemetry
-logging system by adding the following statements to your main() function.
+logging system by adding the following statements to your main() function:

     ```
     ILogger* logger = LogManager::Initialize("0123456789abcdef0123456789abcdef-01234567-0123-0123-0123-0123456789ab-0123");